-When your spouse dies, assets registered in joint name do not trigger taxation, rather a simple re-registration of the asset.
-But if assets are invested in individual names, the asset is considered sold on the date of death and taxes must be paid, possibly leaving your spouse with less funds in retirement and paying unnecessary taxation.
-Capital gains can reduce the value of the asset and reduce your spouses income for their lifetime.
-If the asset is registered in one persons name, make sure you check if there is any tax payable to re-register the asset.
+When your spouse dies, assets registered in the joint names do not trigger taxation, rather a simple re-registration of the asset.
+But if assets are invested in individual names, the asset is considered sold on the date of death and taxes must be paid, possibly leaving your spouse with fewer funds in retirement and paying unnecessary taxation.
+Capital gains can reduce the value of the asset and reduce your spouse’s income for their lifetime.
+If the asset is registered in one person’s name, make sure you check if there is any tax payable to re-register the asset.

-Your will probably states that the assets transfer to your surviving spouse.
+Your will probably states that the transfer of the assets to your surviving spouse.
 But if there is a second marriage or large capital gains on the assets, this may simply not happen in the manner you think.
-Its not that simple when assets pass through the will.
-Plus any fees, charges, executors fees, costly delays and taxes can be avoided by registering assets in joint name with a spouse.
-There can be similar challenges in a common law relationship as well as a second marriage.
+It’s not that simple when assets pass through the will.
+Plus any fees, charges, executors fees, costly delays, and taxes can be avoided by registering assets in a joint name with a spouse.
+There can be similar challenges in a common-law relationship as well as a second marriage.

 The best thing you can do right now is to review how your assets are owned, who is named as your beneficiary, and the language of your estate planning documents.
 Then check with your legal advisor and a financial institution or financial advisor who is knowledgeable in estate planning to help guide you and your spouse.